helicopter-1/ondo-v1/Developer.md

 *deposit*

 Deposit tokens into a queue to invest into tranche of this Rollover.
-Deposits are not gauranteed to get in.
+Deposits are not guaranteed to get in.

 *claim*